Dual Ramsey theorem for trees: The proof of Theorem

 \section{The proof of Theorem~\ref{T:mn}}

-In this section, first, we apply the abstract approach as outlined in Section~\ref{S:aR} to prove Proposition~\ref{P:almo}, which is a version of Theorem~\ref{T:mn} for a certain subclass of rigid surjections.
+In this section, first, we apply the abstract approach as outlined in Section~\ref{S:aR} to prove Proposition~\ref{P:almo}, which is a version of Theorem~\ref{T:mn} for a certain subclass of rigid surjections and which may be of some independent interest.
 Then we deduce full Theorem~\ref{T:mn} from this particular case.
 One of the technically important points in applying the abstract approach is finding truncation operations.
 We find two truncations, one in Section~\ref{Su:ras}, the other one in Section~\ref{Su:lot}.
 The first one will be used to prove Proposition~\ref{P:almo}, the second one to carry over the result to arbitrary rigid surjections in Theorem~\ref{T:mn}.

 In Section~\ref{Su:ras}, we introduce the particular type of rigid surjections, we call sealed, and we state, as Proposition~\ref{P:almo}, a result analogous to Theorem~\ref{T:mn} for such rigid surjections.
 In Sections~\ref{Su:raP} and \ref{Su:lpP}, we prove Proposition~\ref{P:almo}.
 Then in Section~\ref{Su:setsu} we derive Theorem~\ref{T:mn} from Proposition~\ref{P:almo}.